Kosmas/conductor/NOTES.md

 #### PDF Page 381
 * the line @states = State.all should also be added to the comments_controller create method as we link states with tickets AND comments

+#### PDF Page 382
+* Should an index also be added for the comments in the state migrations?

 #### PDF Page 385
 * old factory girl call used:
 ___Factory(:state, :name => "Open")___